molpopgen/fwdpy11/doc/pages/types.rst

 Single-locus, single-deme population objects
 -----------------------------------------------------------

-To simulation a single locus in a single deme, you use :class:`fwdpy11.fwdpy11_types.SlocusPop`.
+To simulate a single locus in a single deme, you use :class:`fwdpy11.fwdpy11_types.SlocusPop`.
 Instances of this class are constructed with a population size:

 .. testcode::